ecilasun/tinysys/software/SDK/hardware.md

 This unit can deal memory access using round-robin arbitration where each device gets a fair share of the memory bus.

-The DMA unit, CPUs, and the VPU are the main clients of this bus.
+The CPUs, audio DMA and the VPU scanline buffer are the main clients of this bus.
 All of the internal hardware also live on the bus as uncached memory mapped devices, such as the command FIFOs for most devices.

 When video scan-out is enabled, the CPUs will share memory access with the VPU, and the VPU will take up most of the read bandwidth while it's populating its scan-out cache.
 This means, for memory I/O intensive algorithms, one might benefit from turning off video scan-out slightly, for example when startup up a game that needs to generate some procedural data.